Travel Rewards Don't Get Easier Than This: Capital One® Venture® Rewards Credit Card

 Capital One perfectly captured this frustration in a series of advertisements, like this one, that feature comedian David Spade informing credit card users that they can't actually use their miles.
-The solution offered by Capital One is their No Hassle miles that can be redeemed for statement credits toward any travel expense.
+The solution offered by Capital One is their No Hassle miles that can be redeemed for statement credits toward any travel expense with the Capital One® Venture® Rewards Credit Card.

 How This Card Works

-The Capital One® Venture® Rewards Credit Card offers double miles on all purchases, every day.
-Once earned, these "miles" can be redeemed for a statement credit towards any airfare, hotel, car rental, or cruise.
+This card offers double miles on all purchases, every day.
+Once earned, these "miles" can be redeemed for a statement credit towards any airfare, hotel, car rental, or cruise purchase.
 Miles are worth one cent each, so each dollar spent returns 2% back in reward value.
 Cardholders simply log into their account on Capital One's website, select travel expenses, and apply for reimbursement.
 In my experience, reimbursement came quickly.

 There is a $59 annual fee for this card that is waived the first year.
 Also, Capital One was the first major credit card issuer to eliminate foreign transaction fees on all of its products.
 Even today, most other credit cards will charge a 3% fee on all transactions processed outside of the United States.

-- Generous sign up bonus.
-You get a one-time bonus of 40,000 miles when you spend $3,000 on purchases within the first 3 months, equal to $400 in travel.
+Generous bonus.
+You get a one-time bonus of 40,000 miles when you spend $3,000 on purchases within 3 months of approval, equal to $400 in travel.

 Flexible rewards program.
 Capital One maintains that rewards can be used for any flight on any airline with no blackout dates.
 Of course they can!
 You are not redeeming your miles for a reward in the traditional sense as much as you are asking for a statement credit after the fact.
 Although this program is designed for airfare, car rental, and hotel expenses, there are many reports of Capital One reimbursing cardholders for vacation rentals and charges from travel agents.
 (See also: Best Travel Rewards Credit Cards)

 Rewards earn points and miles.
 One of the loopholes of an award program like this is that the airlines and hotels don't know or care that you are traveling for free.
-This means that you can earn points and miles, and be eligible to receive upgrades, just as you normally would with paid travel.
+This means that you can earn points and miles, and be eligible to receive upgrades on your award travel just as you normally would with paid travel.

 No foreign transaction fees.
 I don't travel internationally more than once a year, but I still refuse to pay these ridiculous fees.
 What would be the point of earning a reward worth 2% if you were being charged 3% to do so?
 It is for this reason that Capital One will always have a soft spot in my heart.
 (See also: Best Credit Cards without Foreign Transaction Fees)

 High interest rates.
-Cardholders can expect a standard APR of 13.9%, 16.9% or 20.9%, based on their creditworthiness.
+Cardholders can expect a standard variable APR of 13.49%-23.49%, based on their creditworthiness.
 That said, those who carry a balance should forget about reward cards and look for a product with the lowest possible interest rate.
 This isn't it.
 (See also: Best Credit Cards with Low Interest Rates)

 Who This Card Is Best For

-By combining competitive rewards and a flexible redemption program, the Capital One® Venture® Rewards Credit Card can be a great choice for those who aren't interested in playing games with points and miles.
+By combining competitive rewards and a flexible redemption program, the Capital One Venture Rewards card can be a great choice for those who aren't interested in playing games with points and miles.